nathanielkess/RxJS-If-Else/README.md

 }
 ```

-This essential translates to more branches.
+This essentially translates into more branches.
 By following that same approach as before in the RxJS way, we can break each branch into it's own stream and merge them all together at the end.

 ```javascript
 const somethings$ = source$